lokesh4444/agent-groot/README.md

 4. **Query Agent 🔍:**
    - **Role:** Manages SQL database interactions.
-   - **Functionality:** Inserts invoice data and checks for duplicates.
+   - **Functionality:** Inserts invoice data and checks for duplicates.Also generates the pdf of the invoice using MCP functions

 5. **Invoice Agent 🧾:**
    - **Role:** Retrieves previous order invoice details.